3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Its many food stalls and grills constantly operate and offer freshly grilled kebabs – follow my rule of thumb to look for locals queuing up, as I’ve always found that the best food to be had is right where you can see the locals eating.

-On the busy streets leading up to Jemaa el-Fnaa, you can find horse-drawn carriages who are happy to take you around for a short ride around Marrakech.
-Be sure to bargain to get a fair price as they will certainly inflate the rates.
+On the busy streetsĀ leading up to Jemaa el-Fnaa, you can find horse-drawn carriages who are happy to take you around for a short ride around Marrakech.
+If you want to take a ride in the carriages, be sure to bargain to get a fair price — they will certainly inflate the rates.

-While I don’t suggest shopping in Jemaa el-Fna proper, and saving your shopping for the souks just beyond it, you can’t deny the chaotic main square has an ambiance like no other.
+While I don’t suggest shopping in Jemaa el-Fna proper (save your shopping for the souks just beyond it), I can’t deny the chaotic main square has an ambiance like no other.

 At this point on the Marrakech itinerary, you’ll be visiting by day, I highly recommend also coming back at night to see the square in an entirely new light (literally).